-What comes to mind when a father, his two sons, and their three high school classmates get together and create a show?
+What comes to mind when a father, his son, and his three high school classmates get together and form a show?
 For starters, you can say a diverse recipe of hilarious personal stories, a vast repertoire of songs through multiple decades and genres, and one family's journey together through life and music.
-The Bronx Wanderers pride themselves on being one of the only shows able to entertain grandparents, their children, and the grandchildren all in one sweeping musical tour de force.
+The Bronx Wanderers pride themselves on being one of the only shows able to entertain grandparents, their children, and the grandchildren all in one sweeping musical tour deforce.
 How do they accomplish this?
 Well, the generation gap between the band members (30+ years) forces them to satisfy themselves musically, which in turn satisfies each and every audience they've encountered.
 The chemistry and energy they exert show after show proves they are still having the best time together on stage and you can tell they perform each show like it's their first or last.

 The show's founder and patriarch, Yo' Vinny, takes you on a musical journey through his illustrious career in the record business while working for Lifesong and Columbia Records since he was 17 years old.
-He's worked with too many artists to mention, but what he says in the show is "each song you hear tonight, is someone I've either had the pleasure to produce, sing back up for, or worked with in the record industry during my 30 year career."
+He's worked with too many artists to mention, but what he says in the show is "each song you hear tonight, is someone I've either had the pleasure to produce, sing backup for, or worked with in the record industry during my 30-year career."
 For instance, you'll hear songs by Dion and The Belmonts, Frankie Valli and the Four Seasons, Billy Joel, The Animals, Queen, and even an artist or two from today's generation.
-As they say in the band and in countless reviews, regardless of how old you are coming to the show, everyone leaves feeling like they're 20 years old.
+As they say in the band and in countless reviews, regardless of how old you are coming to the show, everyone leaves a teenager.

-The Bronx Wanderers have been going strong for over 16 years and have amassed many accolades such as touring the entire country headlining festivals, PACs, and casinos, securing a permanent residency in Las Vegas from 2016 to the present, filling in for Frankie Valli in Dubai, being the first and only act to have opened for Tony Orlando and Danny Aiello, backing Dean Martin's daughter, Deana, for multiple shows, performing the national anthem for the NY Rangers at Madison Square Garden and the NBA Summer League in Las Vegas, and still managing to have time to volunteer and do charity benefits for the Win-Win Charity Organization, St. Jude's Children's Hospital, and multiple Veteran's and Armed Forces charities and galas.
+The Bronx Wanderers have been going strong for over 18 years and have amassed many accolades such as touring the entire country headlining festivals, PACs, and casinos.
+They have secured a permanent residency in Las Vegas from 2016 to the present.
+They have even filled in for Frankie Valli in Dubai, and were the first and only act to have opened for Tony Orlando and Danny Aiello.
+For a few years, they were Dean Martin's daughter, Deana's backing band.
+They've performed the national anthem for the NY Rangers at Madison Square Garden and the NBA Summer League in Las Vegas, and still manage to have time to volunteer and do charity benefits for the Win-Win Charity Organization, St. Jude's Children's Hospital, and multiple Veteran's and Armed Forces charities and galas.

 As Yo' Vinny always said to his sons "work hard and do well for others, and success will follow."
-Well, it appears it certainly has and he was right.
-In the first two years alone of their Las Vegas residency, The Bronx Wanderers are a top ten show on Trip Advisor, received the "People's Choice" Award from Vegas.com, received a 5 star Yelp Award, received the Bronze Award for "Best New Show" their first year (coming in 3rd behind Britney Spears and Backstreet Boys), and got nominated in 7 other categories in their sophomore year.
+Well, it appears it certainly has, and he was right.
+The Bronx Wanderers are a top five show on Trip Advisor out of 211 shows, received the "People's Choice" Award from Vegas.com 5 years in a row, received a 5-star Yelp Award, and received 7 "Best Of Las Vegas" awards in only 6 years time.
+No other show has amassed so many awards that quickly in Las Vegas (Besides Lady Gaga).

-The Bronx Wanderers certainly has an interesting, unique dynamic and has proven to be a long-lasting success in the ever changing entertainment business.
-They give the credit to their loyal fans and devoted followers, some of which have been with them since the beginning and have had the opportunity to watch the boys grow from 14 and 11 years old, to the seasoned professionals they've become today.
-The boys give the credit to their "Daddy-O" (and mother, Carol) for holding it all together through the good times and the "not so easy," and the humble father now says in the show "I used to carry them, but nowadays, they are carrying me and I couldn't be more proud."
+The Bronx Wanderers certainly have an interesting, unique dynamic and have proven to be a long-lasting success in the ever-changing entertainment business.
+They give the credit to their loyal fans and devoted followers, some of which have been with them since the beginning and have had the opportunity to watch the boys grow from 14 years old, to the seasoned professionals they've become today.
+The boys give the credit to their "Daddy-O" (and mother, Carol) for holding it all together through the good times and the "not so easy," and the humble father now says in the show "I used to carry them, but nowadays, they are carrying me, and I couldn't be more proud."